 The initial useful life of the power purchase agreements is estimated to be 25 years based on the contract period and hence are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
-The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
+The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period and adjusted prospectively.

-Customer contracts are contract-based intangible assets, which represent the value of contractual rights that arise from contractual arrangements.
+CAM service rights are contract-based intangible assets, which represent the value of contractual rights that arise from contractual arrangements.
 An entity establishes relationships with its customers through certain contracts, these customer relationships arise from contractual rights.

-Customer contracts are recognised at their fair value as at the date of acquisition, these are subsequently amortised on a straight-line basis, over their estimated contractual lives.
+CAM service rights are recognised at their fair value as at the date of acquisition, these are subsequently amortised on a straight-line basis, over their estimated contractual lives.